CheetahTemplate3/cheetah3/docs/users_guide/libraries.rst

 classes that are imported by other Cheetah components.
 Many of these utils can be used standalone in other applications too.

-Current Utils include:

-    This is inherited by {Template} objects, and provides the method, {.cgiImport} method (section webware.cgiImport).

-    A catch-all module for small functions.

-        Raise 'thing' if it's a subclass of Exception, otherwise return it.
-        Useful when one argument does double duty as a default value or an exception to throw.
-Contribyted by Mike Orr.

-        Verifies the dictionary does not contain any keys not listed in 'legalKeywords'.
-If it does, raise TypeError.
-Useful for checking the keyword arguments to a function.
-Contributed by Mike Orr.

-    Not implemented yet, but will contain the {.uploadFile} method (or three methods) to "safely" copy a form-uploaded file to a local file, to a searchList variable, or return it.
-When finished, this will be inherited by {Template}, allowing all templates to do this.
-    If you want this feature, read the docstring in the source and let us know on the mailing list what you'd like this method to do.
-    Contributed by Mike Orr.

-    Functions to verify the type of a user-supplied function argument.
-    Contributed by Mike Orr.

 Cheetah.Templates.SkeletonPage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~